The rulers of Herakleopolis defeated the Eighth Dynasty and established their own dynasty after a bloody conflict.

-The fact that two Herakleopolitan dynasties only contain the name of one king suggests a lacuna.
+The fact that the two dynasties of the Heracleopolitans, according to Manetho, contain the name of only one king suggests that there is a lacuna or gap in the record.
 There was probably some indication that the records had been corrupted or lost, which the epitomators mistook for another dynasty.
-The difference in the number of kings and years between Africanus and Eusebius for dynasties 9 and 10 is another clear indication that their epitomes differed substantially.

 The chronological order